 What is the shortfall in genuinely affordable rented homes?

-What % of new lettings are genuinely affordable to those on low incomes (NLW analysis but with CORE/housing return rents?
-Use CORE micro dataset to see % rents affordable to NLW family?)
+What % of new lettings are genuinely affordable to those on low incomes ( LIPR compared to CORE/housing return rents?
+Use CORE micro dataset to see % rents affordable to LIPR family?)
 1 day **

 How is this likely to change?
-Formula rent increasing, Affordable Rent increasing?
-1 day **
+Graph showing rent, affordable rent, wages change over time1 day **

 How many LIR are struggling in social housing?
 Council vs HA?
 1 day *